Market: Higher Education | Location: Boston, MA

 A Closer Look

 CO2 sensors were installed to limit ventilation energy use only when room conditions required it.
 If only one occupant is in the room, minimal ventilation is required.
 Add 20-30 more occupants and CO2 levels will rise quickly.
 CO2 sensors enable the control system to reset variable air volume (VAV terminals) and the outside air dampers on air handling units to minimum positions to satisfy CO2 demands.

 Occupancy sensors were also installed enabling the control system to set VAV terminals to minimum air volume during unoccupied times.

 Hot Water System

 Variable Frequency Drives (VFDs) were installed on the pumps which supply hot water to terminal reheat coils.
-Instead of pumping a constant volume of water, the volume is now reset through the control system based on the quantity of reheat valves in use as well as outside air temperature.
+Instead of pumping a constant volume of water, the volume is now reset through the control system based on the number of reheat valves in use as well as the outside air temperature.